Escape of mass and entropy for diagonal flows in real rank one situations: Common cusp excursions of nearby points

-Given a point $x\in \homsp$ whose orbit stays near the cusp $\xi$ for the next $S$ steps, Proposition~\ref{Vbound2} below provides non-trivial contraints on small perturbations of $x$ which do not destroy the qualitative behavior of the orbit for these next $S$ steps.
+Given a point $x\in \homsp$ whose orbit stays near the cusp represented by $\xi$ for the next $S$ steps, Proposition~\ref{Vbound2} below provides non-trivial constraints on small perturbations of $x$ which do not destroy the qualitative behavior of the orbit for these next $S$ steps.
 The following lemma is needed for its proof.

 \begin{lemma} Let $D^U$ be a bounded subset of $U$.
 Let $\xi\in\Xi$ and $g = \xi n a_r m u \in G$ with $n\in N$, $a_r\in A$, $m\in M$ and $u=\sigma(1,Z,X)\sigma\in D^U$.
 Suppose that

 for some $t>1$ and $\lambda>0$.
 Then there exist $c_1, c_2 > 0$, only depending on $D^U$ and $\lambda$, such that